Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Experimental Evaluation

 \subsection{New Bugs}

-We use \textsc{Staczzer} to test the latest versions at patch locations for known fixed vulnerabilities in the projects from the controlled experiments in \autoref{benchmark}, with a time limit of 24 hours.
-We successfully discovered 10 new vulnerabilities in Binutils 2.45, as shown in \autoref{new-bugs}.
-We have reported all vulnerabilities to the developers, and all vulnerabilities have been acknowledged and assigned CVE IDs.
-The vulnerabilities we found are located in the binary analysis tool \texttt{objdump} and GNU Linker \texttt{ld}, both of which are widely used and highly influential tools.
-Among them, all vulnerabilities except CVE-2025-11839 have been confirmed and fixed by the developers.
-This fully demonstrates the importance of the vulnerabilities discovered by \textsc{Staczzer}.
-Furthermore, for the new vulnerabilities we discovered, we conducted additional incremental patch testing on the patched programs and found two additional incomplete fixes, as shown in \autoref{incomplete-fixes}.
-We have submitted these to the developers and they have been successfully confirmed and further fixed.
+We use \textsc{Staczzer} to regression-test the latest project versions at patch locations for known fixed vulnerabilities from the controlled experiments in \autoref{benchmark}, with a 24-hour time limit.
+As shown in \autoref{new-bugs}, we discover 10 new vulnerabilities in Binutils~2.45, located in \texttt{objdump} and the GNU linker \texttt{ld}.
+We reported all of them to the developers; they have been fixed and assigned CVE IDs.
+For these new vulnerabilities, we further perform incremental patch testing on the patched programs and identify two additional incomplete fixes, as shown in \autoref{incomplete-fixes}; the developers confirmed and fixed them.
 We list the CWE (Common Weakness Enumeration) for each vulnerability in both tables.
-These vulnerabilities existing in commonly used software may lead to very serious consequences: Heap-based Buffer Overflow and Out-of-bounds Write may cause illegal memory writes, disrupting system operation and even leading to privilege escalation; Out-of-bounds Read may cause illegal memory access, resulting in privacy information leakage.
-The discovery of these critical vulnerabilities greatly demonstrates the practical utility of \textsc{Staczzer} in real-world engineering scenarios.
+These issues in widely deployed software can have severe impact: heap-based buffer overflows and out-of-bounds writes enable illegal memory writes that can disrupt execution or even allow privilege escalation, while out-of-bounds reads can enable illegal memory access and information leakage. \textbf{\uline{These findings demonstrate \textsc{Staczzer}'s practical value in real-world settings.}}